stef-cruz/our_neighbourhood/README.md

 #### Event

-In the posts tab on the profile page, the user can perform the CRUD operations on their posts (events).
+In the posts tab on the profile page, the user can perform the CRUD operations on the events they created.

 Create event.
 <img src="https://github.com/stefcruz/ci_milestone4/blob/master/readme/create-event.png" width="450">